RayaneGuebre/Automatic-Watering-System/Journal.md

 <img width="693" height="361" alt="Screenshot 2025-07-23 19 09 24" src="https://github.com/user-attachments/assets/c1837278-2781-4f4d-963a-eaeb3ce0cdfa" />
 <img width="596" height="310" alt="Screenshot 2025-07-27 19 54 04" src="https://github.com/user-attachments/assets/46a67ec9-5d3e-4ac3-9c07-a23e248eeecd" />

+#28 / 07

+I lost the Fusion 360 file for the case, so I couldn't separate the two parts for separate printing.
+As a result, I had to recreate the design.
+Fortunately, I still had the dimensions from the STL file that I uploaded to GitHub.b.

+Designing: 30min